-In this article, we’ll help you plan for all of these expenses.
-These costs will change slightly depending on the species of lorikeet.
+In this article, we help you plan for all these expenses.
+Do know that the costs will change slightly depending on the species of lorikeet that you have.

 Bringing Home a New Lorikeet: One-Time Costs